-8. Proctoring Hours and Appointments:

-While SDS is not a test proctoring center, registered students with exam accommodations can have their exams proctored by SDS Monday through Friday, 8:30am to 5:00pm, and from 7:30am to 7:00pm during the final exam period.
-In the event that a student requires proctoring services outside regular office hours, the student can work with their faculty to have their exam proctored by their faculty, (or approved faculty representative).
+- 8. Proctoring Hours and Appointments: While SDS is not a test proctoring center, registered students with exam accommodations can have their exams proctored by SDS Monday through Friday, 8:30am to 5:00pm, and from 7:30am to 7:00pm during the final exam period.
+In the event that a student requires proctoring services outside regular office hours, the student should work with their faculty to have their exam proctored by their faculty, (or approved faculty representative).
 In some cases, SDS is available to proctor exams that take place outside our regular business hours.
 We ask that faculty and students request this service at least five business days in advance.
-If this will be an ongoing request all semester, please contact our office at the beginning of each semester to make proctoring arrangements.
-Students must be on time for exams.
-If a student arrives late for an exam, the amount of time may be deducted from the accommodated time.
-For instance, if the exam is scheduled to begin at 9:30 and the student arrives at 10:00, 30 minutes may be deducted from the accommodated exam time.
-Proctoring services must occur during SDS office hours, and all exams must end before closing.
-In the event that a student requires proctoring services outside regular office hours, the student must work with their faculty to either have their exam proctored by their faculty, (or approved faculty representative) or reschedule the exam for a time during regular SDS office hours.

-9. Proctoring: Proctors observe the tests to ensure security and the integrity of exams.
+If this will be an ongoing request, please contact our office at the beginning the semester to make exam proctoring arrangements.
+Students must be on time for exams, and will be allowed a 15 minute window to start their exam.
+The exam start time will begin at their appointed time regardless of when the student arrives to take their test.
+SDS will call the student if they are 10 minutes late to remind them of their exam.
+If a student arrives after 15 minutes of their scheduled start time, the student will be asked to reschedule their exam, and their professor will be notified.
+Students can then reschedule their exam for a later date with faculty approval, or take the exam with their class. - 9.
+Proctoring: Proctors observe the tests to ensure security and the integrity of exams.
 Students may be monitored with security cameras while sitting for an exam.
 All students who take exams under the supervision of SDS staff agree to follow the instructions of the proctor and conduct themselves in a responsible and respectful manner.
 SDS staff will proctor exams the entire time students are testing.
-Students cannot leave the exam room without permission or exams may be terminated and the professor notified.

-If the student receives reading or writing assistance during their exams as a reasonable accommodation, it is the student's responsibility to notify SDS of this when signing up for the accommodated exam.
+Students cannot leave the exam room without permission or exams may be terminated and the professor notified. - If the student receives reading or writing assistance during their exams as a reasonable accommodation, it is the student's responsibility to notify SDS of this when signing up for the accommodated exam.
 Failure to give SDS at least two weeks advanced notice may result in the student not receiving this accommodation for the exam.
-If students require clarification of test questions, SDS staff will assist them in contacting faculty.

-At the beginning of an exam, SDS staff will inform students of the start time, scheduled end time and the total amount of time the student has to complete the exam.
+If students require clarification of test questions, SDS staff will assist them in contacting faculty. - At the beginning of an exam, SDS staff will inform students of the start time, scheduled end time and the total amount of time the student has to complete the exam.
 At the end of the exam, SDS staff will collect all materials from the student.
 The student must stop working on his or her exam and return all materials at the end of the accommodated time and/or if directed to by an SDS proctor.
 If a student refuses to turn in exam materials, SDS staff will inform the student of possible exam policy violation and notice will be given to the faculty.
 The faculty will grade the exam as appropriate.